 CBS Corporation is the parent company of the CBS TV network and various other assets spun out of media giant Viacom in 2006, undoing a mammoth merger engineered seven years earlier.
 In addition to CBS and its collection of regional TV stations, it includes cable channels Showtime and The Movie Channel, a half share in micro-network The CW, and the book publisher Simon & Schuster.
 In 2018, the group made an unexpected push into Australia with a deal to acquire struggling local channel Network Ten.
 Several other assets have been sold, including the group's once-extensive outdoor network, carved up and sold off in 2014.
 The 2006 separation from Viacom couldn't have come at a better time for CBS.
 Although the network's past performance had traditionally lagged well behind Viacom's cable networks, the new group was far more concentrated, positioned as an old-style US media group with a strong presence in broadcast, radio and outdoor media.
 Expectations that it would prove the less exciting of the two businesses were overturned when it demonstrated an unexpected return to form, overtaking traditional champion NBC, to become the country's most watched network.
 Shows including such as The Big Bang Theory, NCIS, Blue Bloods and 60 Minutes have made CBS the most watched network in the US every year since 2008.
 A reunion with Viacom was briefly explored in 2016 but abandoned.
 In 2017, Shari Redstone, controlling shareholder of both CBS and Viacom through family holding company National Amusements, began pushing once again for the two companies to be re-combined.
-That prompt an aggressive pushback by CBS, led by long-time CEO Les Moonves.
-With exceptionally unfortunate timing for Moonves, accusations of harassment by him of female colleagues surfaced mid 2018, leading to his dismissal in Sept 2018.
+That prompted an aggressive pushback by CBS, led by long-time CEO Les Moonves.
+He successfully resisted Redstone's demands, but not before accusations of sexual harassment by him of female colleagues surfaced, leading to his dismissal in Sept 2018.
 Joseph Ianniello, formerly EVP & COO, replaced him as interim CEO.
 Group revenues for ye 2018 hit an all-time high of $13.7bn.
 The main CBS TV broadcast and production business is the biggest by far within the group, accounting for around two-thirds of group revenues.